 Bathroom Options for Guests with Special Needs

-One of the concerns that my friend shared before a visit had to do with wanting to know about bathroom options.
+One of the big concerns that my friend shared before a visit was wanting to know about bathroom options.

-The Family Care Center, in my opinion, is the BEST option for a family that has multiple children or that needs more time and room for changing a diaper.
+The Family Care Center, in my opinion, is the BEST option for a family with multiple children or if they need more time and room for changing a diaper.

-There is also a larger changing table for older guests.
+There is also a larger changing table for older guests at the family restrooms at the following locations:

-There are over the counter medicines that can be signed out for guests over 18 for issues such as a headache or motion sickness.
+Over-the-counter medicines can be signed out for guests over 18 for issues such as headaches or motion sickness.

 There is a private waiting room that is a great spot if you have an elderly or adult special needs guest who may require more room for assisting with changing clothing or adult diapers.

-If someone in your party has “an accident” that affects their clothing, there is a washer and dryer available along with clothing, socks, and underwear for sizes toddler to adults so that guests don’t have to leave the park prematurely.
+A washer and dryer are available if someone in your party has “an accident” that affects their clothing.
+And there is clothing, socks, and underwear for sizes toddler to adults so the guest doesn’t have to leave the park prematurely.

-Great Places to Cool Off at Kings Island
+Great Places to Cool Off on a Hot Day at Kings Island

-There are several places throughout the park that are great for cooling off on a hot day.
+Several places throughout Kings Island are great for cooling off on a hot day with air conditioning or shade.

-The Miami River Brewhouse located in the Rivertown section of the park has lots of seating and American-style menu items.
+The Miami River Brewhouse is in the Rivertown section of the park and has lots of seating and American-style menu items.

-The Festhaus and Kings Island Theater are two other great options where you can cool off and enjoy a great show.
+The Festhaus and Kings Island Theater are two great options to cool off and enjoy a great show in the air conditioning.

-The Family Care Center would be my #1 pick if a guest needed some time away from the crowds or had a sensitivity to lights or strobes.
+The Family Care Center would be my #1 pick if a guest needed some time away from the crowds or if they have a sensitivity to lights or strobes.

 Call Guest Services if you have Additional Questions